felipesere/oak/README.md

 # TODO and thoughts
+The list below is no strict order.
+Its a place to keep track of elements/structures I am considering as they come up.

 * [x] Build a client for the Pokemon API
   * [x] Serialize Pokemon JSON to a "PokemonAPI struct"